nihpo/SynthHealthData/README.md

 # NIHPO's Synthetic Health Data Platform

-## Update 25 May 2021
+## Update 04 June 2021
-The source code, and a downloadable Docker image, will be available on Monday 01 June 2021.
+The source code, and a downloadable Docker image, will be available on Monday 08 June 2021.
 Please come back then.

 ## About Our Platform